uvaai/ml2/99 Exam/10 Questions/super-secret-hidden-folder/exam.md

 ![image_entropy_gini.png](image_entropy_gini.png)

-The image above shows the *entropy* and the *GINI-value* of a list with a specific ratio $p$ of `True` and `False` values.
+The image above shows the *Entropy* and the *Gini-coefficient* of a list with a specific ratio $p$ of `True` and `False` values.
 Both functions can be used to calculate the Information Gain of a specific split.

 **Question 4.1:** In Decision Trees we use Information Gain to quantify the effectiveness of a specific split.
 In the assignment we used entropy as a part